Star Trek: Legacy

 Star Trek: Legacy is a 2006 real-time tactics space combat video game for Microsoft Windows and Xbox 360 developed by Mad Doc Software and published by Bethesda Softworks in association with CBS Paramount Television and CBS Consumer Products.
-Originally slated for release in the fall of 2006 to coincide with the 40th anniversary of Star Trek, the Windows version was not released in North America until December 6, 2006, and the Xbox 360 version until December 15.
+Originally slated for release in the fall of 2006 to coincide with the 40th anniversary of Star Trek, the Windows version was not released in North America until December 5, 2006, and the Xbox 360 version until December 15.
 In Europe, both the PC version and the Xbox 360 version were released on December 22, 2006.

-In the game, players control a fleet of various Federation starships (up to four) through three different Star Trek eras in combat against various races.
+In the game, players control a fleet of various Federation starships (up to four) through four different Star Trek eras in combat against various races.
 The game represents the first time that the five actors who portrayed each of the captains in the five individual Star Trek shows up until that time, William Shatner, Patrick Stewart, Avery Brooks, Kate Mulgrew, and Scott Bakula had participated in the same project.
 The PC version of the game was met with mainly negative reviews, whilst the Xbox 360 version fared slightly better with critics.